createCustomPersister

 This API changed in v4.0.
 Any custom persisters created on previous versions should be upgraded.
 Most notably, the setPersisted function parameter is provided with a getContent function to get the content from the Store itself, rather than being passed pre-serialized JSON.
 It also receives information about the changes made during a transaction.
 The getPersisted function must return the content (or nothing) rather than JSON. startListeningToPersisted has been renamed addPersisterListener, and stopListeningToPersisted has been renamed delPersisterListener.

-This example creates a custom Persister object and persists the Store to a local string called storeJson and which would automatically load by polling for changes every second.
+This example creates a custom Persister object and persists a Store to a local string called persistedJson and which would automatically load by polling for changes every second.
+It implicitly supports only a regular Store.

 const store = createStore().setTables({pets: {fido: {species: 'dog'}}});